vippsas/node-sdk/README.md

 We recommend inspecting the types for a detailed description of class constructor- and method arguments.
 The API guidelines for [Checkout](https://vippsas.github.io/vipps-developer-docs/docs/APIs/checkout-api) and [ePayment](https://vippsas.github.io/vipps-developer-docs/docs/APIs/epayment-api) should also be used as reference, e.g. when in doubt about the meaning of property or its allowed values.

-Example showing configuration and calling a method which creates a Vipps Checkout session:
+Example showing configuration and calling a method which creates a Checkout session:

 ```typescript
 import Vipps from '@vippsno/vipps-node'